Building NVMe Over Fabrics

 The Xiphera MACsec family provides high-speed IP cores implementing the MACsec (Media Access Control security) protocol as standardized in IEEE Std 802.1AE-2018.
 The MACsec protocol defines a security infrastrucure for Layer 2 (as per the OSI model) traffic by assuring that a received frame has been sent by a transmitting station that claimed to send it.
 The traffic between stations is also encrypted to provide data confidentiality and authenticated to provide data integrity.

-Typical MACsec applications require high data bandwidths such as 10G, 25G, or 40G and often benefit greatly from FPGA-based acceleration.
+Typical MACsec applications require high data bandwidths such as 10G, 25G, 40G, or 100G and often benefit greatly from FPGA-based acceleration.
 The Xiphera MACsec IP runs on BittWare’s IA-840f and IA-420f Agilex FPGA-based PCIe cards.

 Moderate resource requirements: